Healthy Recipes Blog

 • Pinch garlic powder

-• 1 large green onion chopped (green parts only)
+• 1 large green onion - chopped, green parts only

 • Heat the broth and soy sauce in a medium pot over medium-high heat.

 • When the broth starts to boil, use a non-slotted spoon (such as a wooden spoon) to stir the soup.
 Slowly drip the egg into the broth, continually stirring as you pour the eggs.
-Make sure you stir in the same direction.
+Make sure to stir in the same direction.

 • As soon as you're done pouring the eggs in, remove the soup from the heat and pour it into soup bowls.
 Garnish with chopped green onions and serve.

-Whatever broth you choose, it's best NOT to use a low-sodium one in this recipe.
+• If you don't have homemade chicken broth on hand, it's fine to use a store-bought one.
+It's best NOT to use a low-sodium one in this recipe.
 While great as a base in many other recipes, it lacks flavor, and in this recipe, it's going to be noticeable.

-Serving: 1cup | Calories: 89kcal | Carbohydrates: 3g | Protein: 8g | Fat: 5g | Saturated Fat: 1g | Sodium: 835mg | Sugar: 1g
+Serving: 1 cup | Calories: 89 kcal | Carbohydrates: 3 g | Protein: 8 g | Fat: 5 g | Saturated Fat: 1 g | Sodium: 835 mg | Sugar: 1 g

 Cold Tomato Soup